Life Insurance for State Employees: How to Calculate Your Coverage and Close the Gap

 Coverage need = (Annual income × 10) + Outstanding debt + Future education costs − Liquid savings − Pension survivor benefit (capitalized value)

 The "capitalized value" of a pension survivor benefit means the present-day lump sum equivalent of the future monthly survivor payments.
-This calculation usually requires an advisor or a pension calculator.
+This calculation is typically performed using specialized financial planning tools and assumptions regarding future payments..
 The result depends on survivor age, expected payment duration, and an assumed discount rate.

 A worked example for a hypothetical state employee earning $72,000: